Small Group tours exploring the Treasures of Ireland

 Treasures of Ireland | Ireland Small Group Tours

-Odyssey offers easy, convenient, and relaxed escorted .across Ireland and beyond.
-We explore Ireland’s natural beauty, its ancient Roman, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly all waiting to be explored on one of Odyssey’s small group
+Odyssey offers easy, convenient, and relaxed escorted small group tours across Ireland and beyond.
+We explore Ireland’s natural beauty, its ancient Roman, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly spectacular scenery along the way.
+This and more is all waiting to be explored on one of Odyssey’s small group tours of Ireland, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

 This small group tour of Ireland series for 2021 and 2022, explores the country’s history and culture.
 Nowhere else in the world is so much tragedy, exaltation, hope, and disappointment quite so compressed as they are in Ireland.
 Nowhere else are these historic trials, tribulations, and triumphs such a part of contemporary events and so integrated via song and words into daily life.
 In Ireland, the past is the present and the present is the past.
 In this small group tour taking in the history of ancient Ireland and contemporary Ireland, we step out into the evocative land itself, and absorb the poignant history and culture that the country has to offer.

-These escorted explore the treasures of .
-A popular program for the couple or the single traveller interested in this style of small .
-It is a designed especially for senior travellers seeking to move beyond the for the tourist and the usual destinations advertised by other companies to experience .
-As we travel on our guided tours, our experienced local and operator share their own stories and knowledge of , the , with you on this that takes you to and .
+These escorted small group tours of Ireland explore the treasures of Ireland.
+A popular Ireland vacation program for the couple or the single traveller interested in this style of small group travel.
+It is a trip designed especially for senior travellers seeking to move beyond the beaten track for the tourist and the usual destinations advertised by other tour companies to experience real Ireland.
+As we travel on our guided tours, our experienced local tour guide and tour operator share their own stories and knowledge of Ireland, the emerald isle, with you on this small group adventure that takes you to Southern Ireland and Northern Ireland.

 Our tour itinerary